lispysnake/serpent/README.md

 [![License](https://img.shields.io/badge/License-ZLib-blue.svg)](https://opensource.org/licenses/ZLib)

-The Serpent Game Framework is a new a brand new game framework from [Lispy Snake, Ltd](https://lispysnake.com) leveraging the latest technologies such as D, OpenGL and Vulkan, to make indie game development easier than ever.
+The Serpent Game Framework is a brand new game framework from [Lispy Snake, Ltd](https://lispysnake.com) leveraging the latest technologies such as D, OpenGL and Vulkan, to make indie game development easier than ever.